koopjs/koopjs.github.io/_docs/development/registration.md

 }
 ```

+## Provider and authorization plugins
-The exported code in `index.js` can be an object literal.
-For example, providers export an object literal as from `index.js`.
+The exported code in `index.js` varies by plugin-type.
+Providers and authorization plugins should return an object literal or an initialization function that in turn returns an object literal.
+An example of an object literal exported from `index.js`:

 ```js
 module.exports = {